gamermount56/sdk-readme/README.md

 4. Attach an iPad to your computer via  USB
 5. Switch "Generic iOS Device" to your iPad
 6. Hit play to build and install the app to your iPad
+7. While in the app, use your Osmo base/mirror to detect actual tiles.
+You can also tap with 3 fingers to bring up the onscreen controller.

 # Available Decks